Virginia Republican candidates for governor show grip Trump has on party

 "Election integrity is the number one issue to the base.
 And in a race like this one, that's all you're really talking to," added Virginia Republican strategist David Alvarez.

-Kidd predicted Cox or Snyder would win the nomination, but said whoever it is will have a problem appealing to voters statewide after chasing the base to the right to win over the convention.
+Kidd predicted Cox or Snyder would win the nomination, but said whoever it is will have a problem appealing to voters statewide after chasing the base on the right to win the convention.

 "The question is are Republicans in those competitive states willing to move away from Trumpism enough to be competitive?
 Or are they going to double down on Trumpism, and in my mind, really hurt themselves in the general?" he said.